airshipit/airshipctl/docs/source/providers/cluster_api_openstack.md

 ### Operating system image

-A cluster api compatible image is required for creating workload kubernetes clusters.
+A cluster api compatible image is required for creating target clusters.
 The kubeadm bootstrap provider that capo uses depends on some pre-installed software like a container runtime, kubelet, kubeadm and also on an up-to-date version of cloud-init.

 The image can be referenced by setting an environment variable `OPENSTACK_IMAGE_NAME`.